-This sausage, kale and carrot soup is a hearty staple in my house during the colder months.
+Tuscan Sausage And Kale Soup is a hearty staple in my house during the colder months.
 It’s simple to make and delicious.
-Infused with flavors of thyme and cumin, rich with sausge and kale, this soup is a meal in itself.
+Infused with flavors of thyme and cumin, rich with sausage and kale, this soup is a meal in itself.

 - whole 30

 - simple to make

 Sourcing the best possible sausage